Skip to main content

 What it asks for (What does Form N-336 ask for?)

-#- Details about the Form N-400 denial, including receipt number and date of denial.
+• Details about the Form N-400 denial, including receipt number, date of denial notice, and the USCIS office that issued the denial.

 Sources for this section